 The high-profile figures who have breached lockdown restrictions

+Who are the other public figures known to have breached restrictions while the country is under lockdown?

-Boris Johnson’s senior aide Dominic Cummings is reportedly the latest high-profile figure to have broken the Government’s lockdown rules.
+Dominic Cummings is the latest high-profile figure to have found themselves in the spotlight over the lockdown rules.

-The Mirror reported that he was spotted at his parents’ home in Durham when he was recovering from Covid-19, after travelling from his London home.

-A number of prominent figures have been caught breaching restrictions amid the global coronavirus pandemic.

 – Professor Neil Ferguson